EarthEngineering/EarthEngineering.github.io/_posts/2020-04-22-facetop-components-and-tech-stack.md

 ### Raspberry Pi

-At the heart Facetop is the Raspberry Pi which comes fully equipped with a Broadcom system on a chip (SoC) with an integrated ARM-compatible CPU and on-chip GPU.
-Processor speed is 1.5 GHz with 4 GiB of RAM.
+At the heart of Facetop is the Raspberry Pi which comes fully equipped with a Broadcom system on a chip (SoC) with an integrated ARM-compatible CPU and on-chip GPU.
+Processor speed is 1.5 GHz with 4 GB of RAM.
 HDMI, 3.5mm audio jack as well as WIFI and Bluetooth leave many ways to get data on/off the device.

 ![Rasp Pi](/assets/rasp-pi.jpg)

 [More Info](https://en.wikipedia.org/wiki/Raspberry_Pi)

 #### Raspberry Pi Zero

+The Raspberry Pi is relatively bulky to be worn on a mask.
+After we finish prototyping we'll either move to a smaller Raspberry Pi model, such as the Zero, or we'll go with our own custom boards.

 ![Rasp Pi Zero back](/assets/rasp-pi-zero-back.jpg)